 This RTA is a fantastic service that often achieves successful results.
 However, wouldn’t it be great to avoid the complicated process, all together?

 Property Management Services as the First Line of Defense

-As a first line of defense, Position One Property is there for you, with professional property management services in Brisbane.
+As a first line of defense, Position One Property is there for you.
+We provide first class professional property management services in Brisbane.
 A wealth of experience enables us to put the appropriate steps in place, before such situations occur.
-This not only gives you peace of mind, but ensures the ongoing success of your tenancy agreements, so you can concentrate on profiting from your investment.
+This firstly gives you peace of mind.
+But it also ensures the ongoing success of your tenancy agreements, so you can concentrate on profiting from your investment.

 What are the Causes of Tenancy Disagreements?

 Before we look at the solutions needed to avoid heading to the Tribunal, it’s important to understand the most common reasons for disputes between tenants and landlords.
 Often, the number one issue is a breakdown of communication.
 This is usually where small issues are left to grow into monumental disagreements.

 When either party makes assumptions, has differing expectations or avoids certain issues, communication becomes difficult.
 When processes have not been put in place, or are not adhered to for various reasons, this can occur.
 Therefore, no matter the problem, conflict resolution becomes hard to foster.